SolaceDev/solace-dev-tutorials/src/pages/tutorials/java-mqtt-paho/persistence-with-queues.md

 mqttClient.subscribe("Q/tutorial", 1);
 ~~~

-The above demonstrates the simplest way to add an OoS 1 subscription with an 'MqttClient'.
+The above demonstrates the simplest way to add a QoS 1 subscription with an 'MqttClient'.
 However, the client is not informed of which QoS is actually granted.
-This tutorial will confirm if the broker has actually granted the client with OoS 1 subscription.
+This tutorial will confirm if the broker has actually granted the client with QoS 1 subscription.
 In order do so, we can modify our tutorial to use an 'MqttAsyncClient' instead of an 'MqttClient'.
 The 'MqttAsyncClient' provides the granted QoS in the response from the subscribe method.
 You create a client as follows:

 ~~~java
 MqttAsyncClient mqttClient = new MqttAsyncClient("tcp://" + args[0], "HelloWorldQoS1Subscriber");
 ~~~

 We use the 'MqttAsyncClient.subscribe' method, which returns an 'IMqttToken', to track and wait for the subscribe call to complete.
-Then it is possible to confirm if the client was been granted the OoS 1 level for the topic subscribed.
+Then it is possible to confirm if the client was been granted the QoS 1 level for the topic subscribed.

 ~~~java
 IMqttToken subToken = mqttClient.subscribe("Q/tutorial", 1);